FIWARE/tutorials.Extended-Properties/README.md

 }
 ```

-This mean that internally the long URIs for the `category` are being used, as can be proven by making a request without adding a User `@context`.
+This means that internally the long URIs for the `category` are being used, as can be proven by making a request without adding a User `@context`.

 #### 1️⃣1️⃣ Request: